 For the children

-Here in the village there are swings on the village green.
+Here in the village there are swings on the village green and climbing equipment by the football pitch.

 Theatre & films

 Chipping Norton Theatre might be small, but it is perfectly formed!
-It is in a converted Salvation Army Citadel and has music, touring theatre, the occasional ballet, local amateur productions and it is renowned for its annual panto – you have to book early to avoid disappointment, oh yes you do!
+It is in a converted Salvation Army Citadel and has music, touring theatre, the occasional ballet and local amateur productions.
+It is renowned for its annual panto for which you have to book early to avoid disappointment, oh yes you do!

 Further afield of course we have Royal Shakespeare Company in Stratford for arguably the best Shakespeare productions in the world.
 The Everyman in Cheltenham has excellent touring theatre and The Oxford Playhouse and The Apollo puts on a great variety from Glyndebourne touring to panto and everything in between.

 You have not understood the true eccentricity of the English until you have met Martin Graham and his wife Lizzie, who have created Longborough Festival Opera.
-Martin’s vision is to stage Wagner’s Ring Cycle and he has built an opera house in his garden in what started looking like an agricultural building, then included the old seats from Covent Garden and now boasts an orchestra pit big enough for a 70 piece orchestra, boxes, dining pavilions like follies in the garden, enough loos so the entire audience is not queuing as the bell rings at the end of the 90 minute dining interval – and critically acclaimed productions during the summer season.
+Martin’s vision is to stage Wagner’s Ring Cycle and he has built an opera house in his garden in what started looking like an agricultural building.
+The old seats from Covent Garden were added and later an orchestra pit big enough for a 70 piece orchestra, boxes, dining pavilions like follies in the garden and enough loos so the entire audience is not queuing as the bell rings at the end of the 90 minute dining interval.
+They now host critically acclaimed productions during the summer season.

 If the cinema is more your thing, good old Chipping Norton Theatre sometimes has films showing.
 We have ‘Flicks in the Sticks’ in local village halls – look out for posters on lampposts!
-There is a cinema in Witney and an Odeon in Banbury and several cinemas in Oxford.
+There are multiplex cinemas in Witney, Banbury and Oxford.

 Other ideas for things to do